AntiRacistScience/AntiRaSci_webpage/content/home/support.md

 widget = "featurette"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.

-title = "Skills"
+title = "Support"
-subtitle = ""
+subtitle = "What you can do to help"

 # Showcase personal skills or business features.
 #